 For Guideline 13: Registries may use relevant work for the Root Zone LGR and other sources to determine the variant sets.

-For Guidelines 14 and 16: It is important to understand that not all visual confusing similarity issues can be addressed by IDN Tables and IDN policies.
+For Guidelines 14 and 16: It is important to understand that not all visual similarity issues can be addressed by IDN Tables and IDN policies.
 Other policies such as dispute resolution policies may be necessary to mitigate against abusive registrations exploiting visually similar characters.
-For example, even for ASCII letters digits and hyphen (LDH) repertoire, whereas the digit "0" and letter "O", or the capital letter "I", small letter "l" and digit "1", may be considered visually confusable characters the mitigation policy for abuse is often addressed by dispute resolution policies, leveraging other bodies of knowledge (e.g. Trademark Law) to evaluate whether similarities between domain names causes confusion and abuse.
+For example, even for ASCII letters, digits and hyphen (LDH) based domain names, where the digit "0" and capital letter "O", or the capital letter "I", small letter "l" and digit "1" may be considered visually similar characters, the mitigation policy for abuse is often addressed by dispute resolution policies, leveraging other bodies of knowledge (e.g. Trademark Law) to evaluate whether similarities between domain names causes confusion and abuse.

 For Guideline 17: Registries may use data references such as Unicode’s intentional.txt, the cross-script variants in the Root Zone LGR or other authoritative sources.